MyBitFoundation/MyBit-Network.tech/ethereum/contracts/auth/README.md

 # Auth
-Authorization is where owner privileges and user access levels contracts are stored.
+Authorization is where contracts restricting user access levels are stored.
 Add these to your Dapp to restrict access based on roles.
 Users can choose to have multi-sig permissions for particular functions or contracts.

 ## Contract Categories